-Where the twist comes in is the third option.
+Where the twist comes in, is the third option.
 You can bet that it will be a draw after the original 90 minutes.
-You can look for more specific lines that are the traditional two-way odds and if the match ends in a draw, it’s considered a push, or no bet, but those moneyline odds won’t be as enticing as on the three-way line.
+You can look for more specific lines that are the traditional two-way odds.
+This way, if the match ends in a draw, it’s considered a push, or a no bet, but those moneyline odds won’t be as enticing as those on the three-way line.

 Bettors can also bet the total.
-Pretty self-explanatory; for this type of bet, you would choose whether the total number of goals scored in the match will go over or under the allotted total.
+It’s pretty self-explanatory: for this type of bet, you would choose whether the total number of goals scored in the match will go over or under the allotted total.

 Five Tips Before Betting on Soccer